 2007 | „Nano im Bild“ | Award of the Nano- & Material Innovations | Niedersachsen e.V.

 2008 | Selected location of the Initiative „Germany – Country of Ideas“

 2010 | Kulturkontakte award of the state of Lower Saxony (DE)

 2011 | Second position Foreign Trade Award of the state of Lower Saxony (DE)

 2017 | First entrepreneur Award of Region 38

-Today, Sympatec develops, manufactures and distributes a wide range of innovative systems for particle characterisation on an international scale, based on laser diffraction, image analysis, ultrasound extinction and photon cross correlation spectrometry.
-With a strong export share of more than 80 per cent the company operates branches and offices in Germany, Europe, China, Korea, Japan, North America, India, Australia and cooperates with associated agencies in additional overseas locations such as Taiwan, Malaysia, Singapore, Thailand, the Philippines, Indonesia, South Africa or South America.
+Sympatec develops, manufactures and distributes internationally a wide range of innovative systems for particle characterisation on the basis of laser diffraction, dynamic image analysis, ultrasound extinction and photon cross-correlation spectroscopy.
+With a strong export ratio of more than 80 percent the company established an international reach and operates subsidiaries and offices, in Germany, Europe, China, Korea, Japan, Russia, North America, India as well as agencies in additional overseas locations such as Australia, Taiwan, Malaysia, Singapore, Thailand, the Philippines, Indonesia, South Africa or South America.

-Relevant industrial fields of application for our measuring systems are pharmaceutical, chemical, cement, food and drink industry, inorganic raw materials, magnetic and metal powders, mineral raw materials and synthetic materials as well as research and development.
-To date several thousand analysis systems were sold and installed worldwide.
-A globally operating network of sales and after-sales service provides impeccable function of all systems and permanently renews the satisfaction of customers.
+Significant industrial fields of application for our measuring systems include pharmaceutical, chemical, cement, food and drink industry, inorganic raw materials, ceramic, magnetic and metal powders, mineral raw materials and synthetic materials as well as research and development.
+To date more than five thousand analyses systems were sold and installed worldwide.
+A globally operating network of sales and after-sales service provides impeccable function of the systems and cares for the satisfaction of our customers.
 Continued development of our product portfolio leads to steady growth.
-With its branch offices and subsidiaries Sympatec commands over 150 employees, concentrating on the key responsibilities sales, customer service, development, manufacture and quality control.
+With its regional offices and subsidiaries Sympatec counts over 150 employees, concentrating on the key responsibilities Sales and Marketing, Customer Service, Development, Manufacture and Quality Control.